openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Thing lutron:occupancysensor:shopsensor (lutron:ipbridge:radiora2) [ integrationId=7 ]
 ```

-### SeeTouch and Hybrid SeeTouch Keypads
+### seeTouch and Hybrid seeTouch Keypads

-SeeTouch and Hybrid SeeTouch keypads are interfaced with using the **keypad** thing.
+seeTouch and Hybrid seeTouch keypads are interfaced with using the **keypad** thing.
 In addition to the usual `integrationID` parameter, it accepts `model` and `autorelease` parameters.
 The `model` parameter should be set to the Lutron keypad model number.
 This will cause the handler to create only the appropriate channels for that particular keypad model.